MicrosoftDocs/bot-docs/contributor-guide/file-names-and-locations.md

 * storsimple-disaster-recovery-using-azure-site-recovery

 ## Marketplace content
-To distinguish content that focuses on partner contributions to the Azure marketplace, start the file names with "marketplace".
+To distinguish content that focuses on partner contributions to the Bot Framework marketplace, start the file names with "marketplace".
 This content should not be too common, as most partner content should be created on the partners' own web sites.

 * marketplace-mongodb-virtual-machines-install-windows-server-2008r2.md